Pierrafrom/Project-Card-Game/README.md

 ### Created by <a href="https://github.com/Pierrafrom" target="_blank">Pierre Fromont Boissel</a> and <a href="https://github.com/Samuelito78" target="_blank">Samuel Boix-Segura</a> on January 2023. <br>

 ## 🎯 Summary and objectives
 The purpose of this project is a to propose a card game.
-Each card has some spcifities according three criteria such as Attack, Defense and Magic.
+Each card has some specifities according three criteria such as Attack, Defense and Magic.
-The has bees realased as guided project for the studends of computer science IUT of Saclay university (France).
-It basically teachs to students the object-oriented programming and how to manage and sort Vector data struture in C++.
-This is a 1 month projetc effort for a team opf 2 students: Pierre Fromont and Samuel Boix-Segura.
-I has been designes in december 2022 / January 2023.
+The game has been realased as guided project for the computer science studends of the IUT of Paris-Saclay university (France).
+It basically teaches students the object-oriented programming and how to manage and sort Vector data struture in C++.
+This was a 1 month project made by a team of 2 students: Pierre Fromont and Samuel Boix-Segura.
+The project has been created from december 2022 to January 2023.

 ## 🖥️ Setup
-1. You ll nee to setup the correct path to be able to use a card loading file.<br>
+1. You'll need to setup the correct path to be able to use a card loading file.<br>
 Open the file "Card.h". <br>
 Then define the path and the filename in the constants.
 ![Path](img/Path.PNG)
 2. Debugging mode is also available<br>
-To enable it , you need to define TEST constant in main.cpp like this: <br>
+In order to enable it , you need to define TEST constant in main.cpp like this: <br>
 ![testOn](img/testOn.PNG) <br>
-In case you do not need the use of debugging fucntions, just comment teh constant declaration line. <br>
+In case you do not need the use of debugging fucntions, just comment the constant declaration line. <br>
 ![testOff](img/testOff.PNG)

 ## 📃 Rules
 Here are the rules of the game : <br>
-- The game is player versus player game but you can be alone and face a AI.
+- The game is a player versus player game but you can be alone and face a bot.
 - Each player has a deck of 20 cards which they took from the same card reserve.
 - Each card has a name, an attack, a defense and a magic power.
 - Your goal is to reduce the prestige poins of your enemy and to protect yours.